NPann/GenTex/README.md

 python ./test.py
 ```

-* Check test_texture_measure() in test.py to get started and write your own scripts.
+* Have a pick at test_texture_measure() function in test.py to get started and write your own scripts.

 ### Requirements ###